zi-hui/tp/docs/DeveloperGuide.md

 All description and warnings to the user utilises the `UI` class, which controls the printing of the text on the console.

 #### 4.2.2.
 List all/ specific recipe(s)
+The listing of Recipe feature shows the user the existing recipe and it's details that is added by the user.
+Command usage: `listrecipe 1` will show the details of recipe number `1` which have the following attributes:  recipe number `1`

+#### 4.1.2.1.
+Implementation
+{insert sequence diagram}
+Steps for `listrecipe 1` command:
+1. The user enters  `listrecipe 1`.
+2. `KitchenHelper` calls `Parser#parseUserCommand()` which splits the user’s input into 2 parts and enters a switch case for execution.
+3. `parseUserCommand` in the Parser object will call its own method `Parser#prepareListRecipe`.
+4. `prepareListIngredient` will first validate if the user's input is a valid integer and if it's more than 0, following, it will return the details belonging to the recipe, otherwise it will throw an `InvalidCommand` along with the syntax of `listrecipe command`
+5. On execute(), the details in the recipe will be printed out.
 #### 4.2.3.
 Delete all/ specific recipe(s)
 #### 4.2.4.
 Search for recipe based on keyword(s)